maucejo/elspub/docs/manual.typ

 - [ ] Add more journals dictionaries
 #info-alert[If you want to add a journal dictionary, feel free to submit a pull request on the Github repository of the template, (#link-repo("maucejo/elsevier")).]

+- [ ] Add more journal-specific styles to the template